 One of the earliest applications of operant conditioning was in animal training.
 Some of Skinner’s original investigation into the technique revolved around teaching pigeons to pilot guided missiles during World War II (the pigeon missiles were never deployed in combat!).

+Since then, animal behavior specialists have become widely recognized for the services they provide in feedlots and other agricultural settings.
 Today, the techniques applied broadly in zoos and by many pet trainers to deliver consistent, positive reinforcement to improve animal behavior or to train them in specific behaviors for their own safety or that of their handlers.
 For example, in one recent case, behavior analysts used conditioning techniques to train horses how to enter horse trailers in a way that reduced the likelihood of injuries.

 ABA theories and techniques are behind many modern educational methods used in classrooms around the country.
 The Good Behavior Game, for example, a popular classroom management tool, was also invented by Dr. Wolf.
 The practice of giving out gold stars, offering consistent repetitive reinforcement in the form of regular quizzes, and having students raise their hands before speaking all owe their existence and effectiveness to applied behavior analysis.